Mapscape/mapget-datasource-spatialite/README.md

 Usage:
 ```
   --help                  produce help message
   -m [ --map ] arg        path to a spatialite database to use
   -p [ --port ] arg (=0)  http server port
   -i [ --info ] arg       path to a datasource info in json format (will retrieve the info from the db if not provided)
+  -a [ --attributes ] arg path to an attributes info in json format (will retrieve the info from the db if not provided)
+  --no-attributes         do not add any attributes to features
   -v [ --verbose ]        enable debug logs
 ```

 With Mapget and Erdblick it can be used like this: